Campaign of the Month: October 2017

 Contributing to the Wiki

 B&B’s wiki is huge.
 It would also not be what it is without contributions from the game’s players.
-Players have posted original NPCs, artwork, fiction, and assorted other wiki pages and game-related content that have greatly enriched the wiki through their addition.
-The GM likes it so much when players do this that it’s worth XP, as detailed below.
+Players have posted NPCs, artwork, fiction, and assorted other content that has greatly enriched the wiki.
+The GM considers it such a valuable addition to the game that it’s rewarded with XP, as detailed below.

 Written contributions on the site are worth (word count / 250) XP.
 For example, expanding your PC’s posted backstory by 732 words is worth 2.928 XP.
 Content can take the form of anything from quotes on character pages to fiction pieces to new NPCs to whatever.
 Your imagination’s the limit.
 Some of the more common types of past player contributions have included: